Dr. Robert Chapman explains below a widely unrecognized problem about binge drinking. And it’s one that has serious effects.

 The irony is that many points made by those who employ “binge drinking” are true.
 That is, high-risk drinkers do earn lower grades, miss more classes, and are involved in more cases of violence.
 Students tend to reject the 4+/5+ drinks definition of “binge drinking” as bogus.
 Therefore, they may also reject the negative effects of such drinking.

-There is little if any good research that scare-tactics lead permanent changes in individual high-risk behaviors.
+There is no good research that scare-tactics lead permanent changes in high-risk behaviors.
 Yet accurate facts about the true behaviors for a given group is effective.
 That’s because misperceptions of the real behaviors are corrected.
 Thus people don’t have to “keep up” to the exaggerated imagined behaviors.

 I close with two simple suggestions.
 First, we need to rethink the utility of the term “binge drinking” when referring to 4+/5+ drinks per outing.
 How about the term “high-risk drinking” instead?